latypova-alina/prompture/README.md

 ## 🔑 Credits & Tokens

-Each generation costs credits.

-To receive credits, you must activate a token.
+Credits (called **inks 🖋️** in the bot) are spent on every generation, e.g.:

+- 🖼️ Image generation / editing — 2 inks
+- 🔊 Audio generation — 2 inks
+- 🎬 Video generation — 10–20 inks, depending on the processor
+- 💬 Prompt extension — 2 inks

+Check your balance anytime with `/balance`.

+There are two ways to get credits:
-If you are on this page, you most likely already have a token.

-If not, please contact the owner of this repository to obtain one.
+- 🔑 **Activate a token** — if you are on this page, you most likely already have one.
+Use `/start YOUR_TOKEN` (or `/activate_token!` inside the bot) to redeem it.
+If you don't have a token, please contact the owner of this repository to obtain one.
+- ⭐ **Buy inks with Telegram Stars** — use `/buy_inks` inside the bot to purchase a credit pack directly with Telegram Stars, no token needed.

 ---